 We all love learning about topics we are interested in.
 Our clients are motivated by their interests if it is respected and explored and not used as “reinforcers”.
 AIMS’ philosophy is to respect each person’s love for their interests and utilizing this preference to teach concepts.
 AIMS programs teach concepts and the reasons behind needing to complete tasks or activities.
 From a young age, we support our clients to firstly, want to learn by including their interests and secondly, understanding why it’s important to learn more about a specific topic or concept.

 Emotional coping strategies are taught through movement breaks and sensory activities.
 “Work” sessions and “movement breaks” are incorporated continuously.
 During the breaks; sensory activities, emotional coping strategies, gross and fine motor exercises are developed.
 AIMS programs have a strong focus on incorporating goals and strategies from other professionals, such as occupational therapists for movement breaks or speech targets from a speech therapist.
-Goals are generalized from one therapeutic environment to the home environment by including these exercises on a more consistent basis.
+Goals are generalized from one therapeutic environment to the home and other environments by including these exercises on a more consistent basis.
 Parents are also encouraged to observe sessions and generalize the strategies introduced for the child or young adult to experience consistency throughout his or her daily schedule.
 This consistency, paired with the generalization of goals ensures that each client is able to predict the expectations placed on him or her and in turn might reduce anxiety in transitions throughout the day.
-We also see a major decrease in any challenging behavior!
+We also see a major decrease in any challenging behavior as coping skills increase!

 Each person has different sensory needs that can be seen as a crucial element to their development.
 If one is not aware of a person’s sensory needs and they are not addressed accordingly, the individual will not be in a state conducive to learning and general wellbeing.

-In general, individuals diagnosed with ASD (or related disorders) have sensory sensitivities that need to be addressed.
+In general, neurodivergent individuals have sensory sensitivities that need to be addressed.
 AIMS believes in teaching individuals how to firstly, become self-aware of these needs and preferences, and secondly, be able to self-regulate the types of sensory input.
-AIMS therapists will do a sensory profile for each child to ensure that we are offering appropriate sensory input for them within the different states that they are in.
-Once a client is more aware of the type of input that will lead to various emotions and feelings, we teach them how to provide this type of input themselves.
+AIMS therapists will support each individual to create their own sensory profile in order to increase self-awareness of sensory needs.
+Once a client is more aware of the type of input that will lead to various emotions and feelings, we teach them how to provide this type of input themselves (self-regulation).
 We work closely with physical therapists as well as occupational therapists to ensure the recommended activities are in line with the individual’s age and developmental level.